Dm1tr1y147/mshell/README.md

 * Files and commands from `/usr/bin` autocompletion on `Tab` keypress
 * History of commands and navigation or search through it with `up/down` keys
 * Username, ip address and current path in prompt before each command input
-* Invert return status of command with `!`, separated with space, specified before it
+* Show previous command return status in prompt and invert it with `!`, separated with space, specified before it
+* Running multiple commands separated by `;`

 # Builtin commands
 * `cd`: changes current working directory to the one specified by user.
 If no arguments provided, shows error.